TingtingF/SQL/README.md

          FROM Employees

  3. Show a list of employees who have worked for the company for 15 or more years using the current date function.
 Sort by lastname ascending.

+SELECT LastName,FirstName,HireDate, date('now')-HireDate AS WorkY
+FROM Employees
+WHERE WorkY >= 15
+ORDER BY LastName ASC